MDASII-BAH/sdp-libraries/s3/README.rst

 S3
 --

 The S3 library to connect to AWS S3 buckets.
-See https://github.com/jenkinsci/pipeline-aws-plugin for parameters to steps.
+See https://github.com/jenkinsci/pipeline-aws-plugin for parameters to the equivalent steps.

 ==============